Battalion Benelux conducts fire safety refresher training at Zutendaal APS-2 worksite

 |0

-This work, Battalion Benelux conducts fire safety refresher training at Zutendaal APS-2 worksite [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Battalion Benelux conducts fire safety refresher training at Zutendaal APS-2 worksite, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.